boomcms/boom-core/upgrade.md

 # BoomCMS Upgrade Notes

+## v5.1.7

+* Themes defining routes will now need to ensure that the VerifyCsrfToken is defined as it's now longer set globally

 ## v5.0

 * Before updrading to v5.0 v5.1 sites should first be upgraded to v4.3 to ensure all database migrations are run.